Getty Residences

 The Getty Residences (previously known as "Getty Station" or "Sheep Station") is a high-end luxury condominium located on the corner of 10th Avenue and 24th Street in Chelsea, Manhattan, New York City.
-It was originally a Getty Oil gas station and was turned into a public art display (known as "Sheep Station") in 2013 after being purchased by developer Michael Shvo.
+It was formerly a Getty Oil gas station and was turned into a public art display (known as "Sheep Station") in 2013 after being purchased by developer Michael Shvo.
 It featured a display of Lalanne mouton sculptures created by François-Xavier Lalanne which were from Shvo's personal collection.
 It was also considered the largest display of such sculptures by Lalanne.